HousamKak/Manga-Reader/README.md

 # Manga Reader

 A modern, ad-free manga reader web application built with React, TypeScript, and Vite.
-Read your legally purchased manga with an intuitive interface, smooth scrolling, and comprehensive reading features.
+Read manga with an intuitive interface, smooth scrolling, and comprehensive reading features.

 ## Features